SarthakRagwan/Signed-Multiplier/README.md

 **Parameters**

-  - M : Width of the signed multiplicand A (default = 3)
+  -M : Width of the signed multiplicand A (default = 3)

   N : Width of the signed multiplier B (default = 2)